 No one, under any circumstances, may interpret or explain test questions to students, nor may anyone review or comment to students about the correctness or sufficiency of the students' responses while the tests are in progress.
 In response to inquiries by students concerning the meaning or interpretation of test questions, proctors should advise students to use their own best judgment.
-Proctors may give students assistance only in the mechanics of taking the tests, such as understanding that for PBT, multiple-choice responses must be recorded on the answer sheets and constructed responses must be recorded in the test booklets or, for CBT, understanding the navigation of the NexteraTM Test Delivery System or that their responses must be entered into the NexteraTM Test Delivery System.
+Proctors may give students assistance only in the mechanics of taking the tests, such as understanding that, for PBT, multiple-choice responses must be recorded on the answer sheets and constructed responses must be recorded in the constructed-response answer booklet (English Language Arts Test Session 1 only) or test booklet, or, for CBT, understanding the navigation of the NexteraTM Test Delivery System or that their responses must be entered into the NexteraTM Test Delivery System.
 Prior to concluding test sessions, the proctor should point out to the students if they have left one or more answers completely blank, or, for PBT, have darkened more than one circle for the same multiple-choice question.